GaryHostt/beginner_ERP_OIC/README.md

 *Error 1: missing required field*

 While making this integration or hitting a new object & service, you can learn the minimum required fields for those by looking for the field in the error.
 Below, you can see that OrganizationName is required.
+Going through each of these errors is how you make these from scratch, unless you consult the [Fusion App's SOAP/REST API documentation](https://docs.oracle.com/en/cloud/saas/index.html).

 ```
 JBO-27027: Missing mandatory attributes for a row with key oracle.jbo.Key[300000184853422 ] of type OrganizationDEOJBO-27014: Attribute OrganizationName in OrganizationDEO is required